Annex B: High Line Speed Inspection System (HLIS) - Beef

 The CFIA inspection staff shall assume the following responsibilities:

-- Make available sufficient certified CFIA HLIS inspectors to perform all required duties at designated CFIA inspection stations including monitoring and correlation testing of Presentation Standards, Shewhart Control Chart Performance Standards, Finished Product Standards and QC and Plant Production test monitoring program in accordance with the Inspection Stations and Staffing Requirements outlined in Table 4.1A & Table 4.1B.
+- Make available sufficient certified CFIA HLIS inspectors to perform all required duties at designated CFIA inspection stations including monitoring and correlation testing of Presentation Standards, Shewhart Control Chart Performance Standards, Finished Product Standards and QC and Plant Production test monitoring program in accordance with the Inspection Stations and Staffing Requirements outlined in in section 4.1.1.
 The CFIA floor monitoring function will be fulfilled as part of the CFIA inspection station rotation.

 In addition to inspection facilities required under the Meat Inspection Act, Meat Inspection Regulations, 1990 and Meat Hygiene Manual of Procedures, the following additional facilities and equipments are required for the implementation of the HLIS program:

-A minimum of 1000 lux of shadow-free lighting with a minimum Colour Rendering Index (CRI) of 85 is required at each post-mortem inspection station and associated company detection station, Shewhart carcass inspection station and each product reinspection station.
-In addition, a diffuse light source (such as a double tube fluorescent light fixture) shall be mounted at the top of the carcass mirror to provide a minimum of 1000 lux of lighting at the carcass shoulder level.
+A minimum of 1000 lux of shadow-free lighting with a minimum Colour Rendering Index (CRI) of 85 is required at each post-mortem inspection station and associated company HLIS stations, Shewhart testing station, presentation testing station, Finished product standards (FPS) testing station, cooler rework/trim station and each carcass rework trim and verification station.
+In addition, as applicable, a diffuse light source (such as a double tube fluorescent light fixture) shall be mounted at the top of the carcass mirror to provide a minimum of 1000 lux of lighting at the carcass shoulder level.
 Directional lighting may also be required at the carcass inspection station to ensure that sufficient lighting is provided inside the thoracic cavity of the carcass as it passes through the inspection zone.

 - Carcass centre spacing

-The minimum distance between beef carcass centres shall be 1.83 metres (6.0 ft).
+Table 3.1: Minimum distance between carcass centres Species Recommended carcass centre spacing Beef 1.83 metres (6.0 ft).

 - Table width